kreijack/bombrowser/tests/TESTS.md

 - press the right mouse button on the first entry
 - select the "Edit code" command.

-- Four windows are opened.
+- Five windows are opened.
 Select the "Windows menu" in the "BOMBrowser - Codes list" window:

 Expected results: in the menu are showed the four windows: BOMBrowser - Where used, BOM Browser - valid where used, BOMBrowser assembly, BOMBrowser - edit

-Passed: [ ]
+Passed: [X]

 ### Test 1.23 - menu->file->close
 Test description:
 - insert code 820037
 - press the right mouse button on the first entry and select the "Where used" command.
 - Two windows are opened.
-Select the "File->Quit" in the "BOMBrowser - Codes list" window:
+Select the "File->close" in the "BOMBrowser - Codes list" window:

 Expected results: The "BOMBrowser - Codes" list is closed.
 "BOMBrowser - Where used" is opened.

-Passed: [ ]
+Passed: [X]

 ### Test 1.24 -Ctrl-Q  menu->file->close
 Test description: